wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ## Instructions and opcodes

 An instruction/opcode is essentially an instruction for the CPU to process.
-Examples of intructions in __fib1.s__ above include:
+Examples of instructions in __fib1.s__ above include:

 - `nop`
 - `movl $1 %eax`